Western Turkic Khaganate

-The whole confederation was called Onoq, meaning "ten arrows".
+The confederation as a whole was called Onoq, meaning "ten arrows".
 According to a Chinese source, the Western Turks were organized into ten divisions.

-The khaganate's capitals were Navekat (summer capital) and Suyab (principal capital), both situated in the Chui River valley of Kyrgyzstan, to the east of Bishkek.
+The khaganate's capitals were Navekat, the summer capital and Suyab, which was the principal capital, both situated in the Chui River valley in Kyrgyzstan, to the east of Bishkek.
 Tong Yabgu's summer capital was near Tashkent and his winter capital Suyab.

-The Western Turkic Khaganate was subjugated by the Tang dynasty in 657 and continued as its vassal, until it finally collapsed in 742.
+The Eastern Turkic Khaganate was subjugated by the Tang dynasty in 657 and continued as its vassal, before finally collapsing in 742.
+In the west, the breakup of the Western Turkic Khaganate led to the rise of the Turkic Khazar Khaganate (c.
+650–969).

 History

-The first Turkic Khaganate was founded by Bumin in 552 on the Mongolian Plateau and quickly spread west toward the Caspian Sea.
-Within 35 years the western half and the Eastern Turkic Khaganate were independent.
+The First Turkic Khaganate was founded by Bumin in 552 on the Mongolian Plateau and quickly spread west toward the Caspian Sea.
+Within 35 years the Western Turkic Khaganate and the Eastern Turkic Khaganate were independent polities.
 The Western Khaganate reached its peak under Tong Yabghu Qaghan (618–630).
 After Tong's murder there were conflicts between the Dulu and Nushibi factions and many short-lived Khagans, and some territory was lost.
 From 642 onward the expanding Tang dynasty began to interfere.
-The Tang destroyed the Khaganate in 657–659.
+The Tang destroyed the khaganate in 657–659.

-Western expansion (552–575 CE)
+Western expansion (552–575)

-The Gokturks and Mongols were the only two empires to rule both the eastern and central steppe.
-The Gokturks were the first steppe empire to be in contact with three great urban civilizations: Byzantium, Persia and China.
+The Göktürks and Mongols were the only two empires to rule both the eastern and central steppe.
+The Göktürks were the first steppe empire to be in contact with the Byzantine Empire, Persia and China.
 Their expansion west from modern-day Mongolia is poorly documented.
 Lev Gumilyov gives the following.
-Bumin gave the west to his younger brother Istami (553–75).
+Bumin gave the west to his younger brother Istämi (553–575).
 The campaign probably began in the spring of 554 and apparently met little resistance.
 They took Semirechye and by 555 had reached the Aral Sea, probably on a line from the lower Oxus, across the Jaxartes, north of Tashkent to the western tip of the Tian Shan.
 They drove before them various peoples: Xionites, Uar, Oghurs and others.
-These seem to have merged into the Avars whom the Gokturks drove across the Volga River in 558, and who crossed the western steppe and reached Hungary by 567.
+These seem to have merged into the Avars whom the Göktürks drove across the Volga River in 558, and who crossed the western steppe and reached Hungary by 567.
 The Turks then turned southeast.